MariyamShakoor/data-analyst-mariyam/README.md

-# Auotomated Data Ingestion As a Part of Migration of UCW to AWS Cloud
+# Automated Data Ingestion As a Part of Migration of UCW to AWS Cloud
 # Project 1: Automated Data Ingestion for Academic Accommodation for Students with Accessibility Needs at UCW (5051 p)